Color Conditional Generation with Sliced Wasserstein Guidance: Experiments

 \textbf{Comparison Results~~} The results in Table \ref{tab:table-content-style-sdxl} prove that SW-Guidance achieves superior performance in color-conditional generation compared to all baseline methods.
 In particular, SW-Guidance has the minimal Wasserstein distance to the reference palette.
-At the same time, SW-Guidance holds second place in terms of overall image quality according to CLIP-IQA.
-Qualitative comparison with stylized generation is given in Fig.~\ref{fig:lighthouses}.
-Scores for SD-1.5 similar to the Table \ref{tab:table-content-style-sdxl} can found in the Appendix.
-Examples of SD-1.5 generations are in Fig.~\ref{fig:main_picture_dreamshaper}.
-From the analysis of CLIP-T scores, we conclude that SW-Guidance (CLIP-T = 0.27) is closer to color-transfer methods (with an average CLIP-T score of $\sim 0.28$) than to stylized image generation methods (with an average score of $\sim 0.22$).
-This indicates the ability of SW-Guidance to follow the prompt without adding irrelevant features from the reference image.
+At the same time, SW-Guidance has the highest CLIP-T among other algorithms for stylized generation (i.e. IP-Adapter, InstantStyle and RB-Modulation).
+This indicates the ability of SW-Guidance to follow the prompt without adding irrelevant features from the reference image in contrast to other stylization methods.
+In terms of overall image quality SW-Guidance holds the second place according to CLIP-IQA.
+Qualitative comparison with stylized generation is given in Fig.~\ref{fig:lighthouses}, with additional visual examples available in the Appendix.
+The Appendix also contains SD-1.5 performance scores and examples comparable to those shown in Table \ref{tab:table-content-style-sdxl}.

-\textbf{Compatibility with ControlNets} SW-Guidance can be combined with other control methods to define the image layout, see Fig.~\ref{fig:controlnet_sw} for the canny control and Fig.~\ref{fig:controlnet_intantstyle} for the depth map control.
-Our method supports any picture, representing a palette, as in the second row, Fig.~\ref{fig:controlnet_sw}.
+\textbf{Compatibility with ControlNets} SW-Guidance can be combined with other control methods to define the image layout, see Fig.~\ref{fig:controlnet_sw_SD15} for the canny control and Fig.~\ref{fig:controlnet_intantstyle} for the depth map control.
+Our method supports any picture, representing a palette, as in the second row, Fig.~\ref{fig:controlnet_sw_SD15}.

-Note that stylizing algorithms, such as Instant Style, transfer not only color but also other features (see Fig.~\ref{fig:lighthouses}), making it difficult to control color separately.
-The second row of Fig.~ \ref{fig:controlnet_intantstyle} shows that the text prompt guiding the color is ignored because it contradicts the features of the reference image (i.e denim dress).
+Note that stylizing algorithms, such as InstantStyle, transfer not only color but also other features (see Fig.~\ref{fig:lighthouses}), making it difficult to control color separately.
+Fig.~ \ref{fig:controlnet_intantstyle} shows that for InstantStyle the text prompt guiding the color is ignored because it contradicts the features of the reference image (i.e denim dress).
 Our method is more flexible and sets a red shade which aligns with the reference palette.

-Relying only on text prompts for color control is insufficient.
-Color naming is often connotative, and words like ``lavender'', ``emerald'' and ``lime''can introduce unintended content details, as shown in Fig.~\ref{fig:controlnet_text}.
+Relying only on text prompts for color control is inconvenient.
+Moreover, color naming is often connotative, and words like ``lavender'', ``emerald'' and ``lime'' can introduce unintended content details, as shown in Fig.~\ref{fig:controlnet_connotative}.
+Please refer to the Appendix for more examples.

 With all this said, we conclude that the proposed SW-Guidance is superior in color stylization while maintaining both integrity with the textual prompt and the quality of the produced images.